 Have grace for both your self, your children and your spouse.
 Creating a safe space for your children at home begins with grace and love.
 When children feel safe, both emotionally and physically, they thrive, and so do we.
 Let’s support in each other in these emotional times.

 Tip 7 – Make Your Mental Health a Priority

+This is perhaps one of the most important coronavirus homeschool tips!
 It’s okay to have a lazy morning, stay in your pajamas, take days off, watch more TV, play more video games, etc. during these stressful times.
 Some days can be lighter days, and other days can be days where you need to buckle down.
 That’s even done at school!

 As a mom, it’s so important for you to know and understand yourself.
 What are the must-haves in your day to help you keep your peace and sanity?
 Is it a clean living room?
 A clean kitchen?
 Folded laundry?
 Drinking your coffee in peace?
 Exercising?
 Find ways to intentionally make sure you get those things in your day.
 That might mean you wake up earlier so you can drink your coffee by yourself and exercise in peace.
 Or go for walks by yourself to get some fresh air and clear your mind.

 The kids are going to look back on this time as a time that special – when they got to spend a lot more time with mom and dad, more playtime, more fun!
 We are often so so busy, even on the weekends, and we’ve got this gift of time right now to enjoy and cherish with our loved ones.

 Tip 8 – Set Boundaries with Your Kids

 We all thrive off of boundaries.
 For instance, right now many families are probably seeing that their kids want to eat ALL DAY.
 If that bothers you, then set clear rules for the kitchen – have times when it’s open and when it’s closed.
 Teach them to clean up after themselves.